 On the way back from our week in the Eastern Sierra around Mammoth Lakes we made a little detour into Alabama Hills, above Lone Pine.
-The place is famous for it’s interesting rock formations that have been a backdrop for quite some movies.
-One of the named roads is called “Movie Road” or “Movie Flats Road” and numerous information panels are placed arund the giant boulders to allow visitors to learn more about the movie history of the location.
+The place is famous for its interesting rock formations that have been a backdrop for numerous movies.
+One of the named roads is called “Movie Road” or “Movie Flats Road” and many information panels are placed around the giant boulders to allow visitors to learn more about the movie history of the location.

 It is also extremely popular among photographers, in particular the beautiful “Moebius Arch” – a rock arch that, albeit vaguely, resembles a Moebius strip (the three-dimensional object, or perhaps surface, with only one side and only one boundary – fascinating…).
 I was curious to see it in its actual setting, since it appears in so many photographs made with a wide-angle lens, where the perspective is rather distorted, or at least deceiving.
 I wanted to know: how big is that thing, actually? (answer: not that big;-)

 Rock formations like this aren’t that unusual in California – in San Diego, we have quite some along Interstate 8 in the high desert, and particularly accessible ones at Valley of the Moon – sometimes described as “a patch of Joshua Tree, minus the Joshua Trees”.
 Speaking of which, Joshua Tree National Park is very famous for similar formations, and on our Eastern Sierra trip we also saw some on Highway 120 East, before it drops down to Historic Benton, and ultimately meets Highway 6 at Benton.